kuzzh/obsidian-startpage/README.md

 ## Features

 ### Smart Homepage
-- **Automatic Startup Homepage**: Automatically opens a customized homepage when the plugin starts, with support for replacing new tabs
+- **Automatic Startup Homepage**: Automatically replaces new tabs with the start page when enabled
 - **Modern Design**: Card-based layout with responsive design, perfectly adapted to various screen sizes
 - **Dashboard Statistics**: Real-time display of vault statistics (total notes, today's edits, total storage space)
-- **Quick Actions**: Built-in new note button for one-click note creation
+- **Quick Search**: Built-in search box with keyboard shortcuts - just start typing to search your notes
 - **Toolbar Integration**: Adds a homepage icon to the left toolbar for quick access anytime
+- **Command Palette**: Access start page via commands ("Open start page" and "Open start page in new tab")

 ### Note Management
 - **Pinned Notes**: Set important notes to be displayed at the top of the homepage for quick access
-- **Recent Notes**: Display a list of recently modified notes, sorted by modification time
+- **Recent Notes**: Display recently accessed and modified notes, intelligently sorted by both modification time and access time
-- **Smart Search**: Support fuzzy search for selecting pinned notes
+- **Smart Search Modal**: Full-featured search with fuzzy matching and case-sensitive option
-- **Dynamic Count**: Customizable number of recent notes to display (5-50 notes)
+- **Dynamic Count**: Customizable number of recent notes to display (5-50 notes, adjustable directly on the homepage)
-- **Context Menu**: Support adding/removing pinned notes via right-click context menu in file explorer
+- **Context Menu**: Support adding/removing pinned notes via right-click context menu in file explorer and on pinned notes
+- **Import from Bookmarks**: Easily import pinned notes from Obsidian's built-in bookmarks feature
+- **Reorder Pinned Notes**: Move pinned notes up or down in the settings to customize the display order

 ### User Experience
-- **Smart Time Display**: Automatically shows relative time (minutes ago, hours ago, days ago)
+- **Smart Time Display**: Automatically shows relative time (minutes ago, hours ago, days ago) for recent notes
-- **Multi-language Support**: Supports both Chinese and English interfaces with dynamic switching
+- **Multi-language Support**: Automatically uses Obsidian's language setting (supports Chinese and English)
-- **Real-time Refresh**: Automatically refreshes homepage content when files change
+- **Real-time Refresh**: Automatically refreshes homepage content when files are modified, created, deleted, or renamed
-- **Timed Updates**: Notes modified within 24 hours will trigger periodic refresh (every minute)
+- **Timed Updates**: Notes modified within 24 hours trigger periodic time display refresh (every minute)
-- **Right-click Menu**: Supports right-click refresh functionality
+- **Right-click Menu**: Supports right-click refresh functionality on the start page
 - **Theme Adaptation**: Perfect adaptation to Obsidian's light and dark themes
+- **Scroll Position Memory**: Remembers and restores your scroll position when returning to the start page
+- **Keyboard Navigation**: Type any character while on the start page to instantly open search modal

 ## Installation